TJ-Solergibert/tj-solergibert.github.io/content/_index.md

           description: |2-
               Carrying out my master's thesis in the [Meditron project](https://www.meditron.io/) under the supervision of Professor [Mary-Anne Hartley](https://scholar.google.com/citations?user=P2CPNr8AAAAJ&hl=en) and Professor [Martin Jaggi](https://scholar.google.com/citations?user=r1TJBr8AAAAJ&hl=en).
 My contributions include:

-              * Develop Supervised Fine-tuning pipelines for 8B & 70B models using the Hugging Face Stack and DeepSpeed for sharding the models among several nodes
+              * Develop Supervised Fine-tuning pipelines for 8B & 70B models using the Hugging Face 🤗 Stack and DeepSpeed for sharding the models among several nodes.
-              * Develop [input data pipelines](https://github.com/huggingface/nanotron/pull/155) for our 3D parallelism codebase.
-The pipelines support recovering from failures, Data/Tensor/Pipeline parallelism, and include tests to verify its functionality
+              * Develop efficient input data pipelines for Nanotron.
+The pipelines support recovering from failures, Data/Tensor/Pipeline parallelism, and include tests to verify its functionality. [[GitHub PR]](https://github.com/huggingface/nanotron/pull/155)
               * Conducted a scaling study of the cluster to find the optimal configuration for model training.
-Benchmark of the effects of activation checkpointing, different optimizers, and several types of precision, among others
+Benchmark of the effects of activation checkpointing, different optimizers, and several types of precision, among others.
-              * Optimize the software stack and develop documentation for running distributed PyTorch applications among several nodes in our cluster with the runai scheduler
+              * Optimize the software stack and develop guidelines for running distributed PyTorch applications among several nodes in a cluster with the runai scheduler.

         - title: Computer Vision Research Associate
           company: UPC, Image Processing Group